Another-Joy/Lead-Leadger/Lead Ledger/RuleBook/Game Rules.md

 For example, "Major a unit to Advance" means spending a Major action on a unit to do the Advance action, moving up to it's M stat.
 ## Major

-### Move
+### Move Majors
 - Advance: Move up to the unit's M stat.
 - Embark: Embark into a Transport, by moving up to 1
 - Disembark: Disembark from a Transport and moving up to 1.

-### Attack
+### Attack Majors
-- Full Shot: Shoot a unit.
+- Salvo: Shoot a unit.
 Repeatable for each weapon the unit has that can shoot.
-- Full Capture: Capture a Building, by turning its Pips to your color.
+- Capture: Capture a Building, by turning its Pips to your color.
 When turning pips this way, if you turn a neutral one, instead turn two.

 ## Minor